 Park University's Master of Business Administration degree program was founded in 1998.
 Park's MBA program offers a studentcentered learning environment to produce responsible, innovative business leaders in an ever-changing global environment.
-It prepares students as entrepreneurial thinkers to enhance business competitiveness in a global environment.
+It prepares students as entrepreneurial thinkers to enhance business competitiveness in a global environment business competitiveness in a global environment.
 Significance is placed on applying business knowledge and techniques to implement decisions.

-1 Park's MBA faculty and students come from all continents and have diverse professional backgrounds, enriching the educational experience.
+Park's MBA faculty and students come from all continents and have diverse professional backgrounds, enriching the educational experience.
 Whether advancing through the ranks of a multinational corporation, joining a small nonprofit organization or re-entering the workplace, business applications and tools acquired in the MBA program are vital to student success in today's fast-paced global business environment.

-To meet students' personal and professional needs, the MBA degree may be earned entirely through the blended faceto-face delivery method, through online delivery or through a combination of these methods.
-Face-to-face courses are offered as evening courses one night a week at our campuses in the Kansas City, Mo., area, Austin, Texas, El Paso, Texas, and Camp Pendleton in California.
+To meet students' personal and professional needs, the MBA degree may be earned entirely through the blended face-to-face delivery method, through online delivery or through a combination of these methods.
+Face-to-face courses are offered as evening courses one night a week at our campuses in the Kansas City, Mo., area, Lenexa, Kansas, Austin, Texas, El Paso, Texas, Camp Pendleton in California, and Defense Supply Center Columbus (DSCC), Ohio.
 Online courses offer flexibility, without sacrificing rigor and academic excellence.